The generalized underlap coefficient with an application in clustering: Introduction

 We demonstrate the utility of UNL in assessing partition-covariate dependence in cluster analysis.
 In many applications, the group structure is not observed and a common strategy is to discover latent homogeneous groups within a heterogeneous population via clustering.
 Once a partition has been obtained, an important question is whether the inferred cluster labels can be explained by additional covariates (e.g., genotypes, socioeconomic status, or environmental factors).
 The UNL provides a direct way to quantify this dependence by measuring the separation of covariate distributions across clusters.

-Advances in clustering allow covariate information to be incorporated, through formulations such as the mixture of experts \citep[MOE,][]{mu2025comprehensive}.
+Recent advances in clustering allow covariate information to be incorporated, through formulations such as the mixture of experts \citep[MOE,][]{mu2025comprehensive}.
 When constructing the MOE architecture, a popular simplification assumes \textit{single weights}, under which cluster weights do not vary with covariates, implying that the inferred partition is independent of covariates.
-Violating this assumption can lead to extremely poor predictive inference in certain cases \citep{wade2025bayesian}.
-In such cases, the UNL provides a valuable complement to posterior predictive checks, offering a scalar diagnostic that can flag poor predictive performance of single-weight mixture models, and provide insight into where model adjustments may be needed, particularly whether or not to allow weights to depend on specific covariates.
+Violating this assumption can can substantially degrade predictive performance in some settings \citep{wade2025bayesian}.
+In such cases, the UNL provides a valuable complement to posterior predictive checks, offering a scalar diagnostic that can flag poor predictive performance of single-weight mixture models, and provide insight into where model adjustments are needed, particularly regarding whether mixture weights should depend on specific covariates.

-The rest of this paper is organized as follows.
-In Section 2, we introduce the generalized UNL, investigate its properties, connect it with the total variation, provide a comparison with mutual information, and present an estimation algorithm of UNL based on importance sampling.
-In Section 3, we illustrate how to use the UNL to evaluate the dependence of a partition on covariates in cluster analysis.
-In Section 4, we illustrate the application of UNL in clustering using (i) a breast cancer genomic dataset and (ii) a dataset examining the influence of the pesticide DDT on the gestational age at delivery.
+In summary, our main contributions are: (i) a unified measure-theoretic formulation of the UNL for multivariate continuous, discrete, and mixed-type variables (Section~\ref{sec:UNL}); (ii) properties of the UNL and connections and comparisons to the total variation distance, Bayes risk, and mutual information (Section~\ref{sec:comparison}-\ref{sec:unl_proo}) (iii) a scalable importance sampling estimator (Section~\ref{sec:is}); and (iv) an application of the UNL to quantifying partition–covariate dependence in clustering (Section~\ref{sec:clustering}), illustrated using (i) a breast cancer genomic dataset and (ii) a dataset examining the influence of the pesticide DDT on the gestational age at delivery (Section~\ref{sec:app}).